 My name is Michelle Lindstrom.
 I am a writer/editor who can’t sit still and do just one thing.
 My interests include writing and editing for newspapers, magazines and one day, I hope to include novels.
-My interest in almost everything, has taken me in many directions and provided me with a wealth of experience that I’m sure will knit together somehow, some way, in the near future.
+My interest is pretty much everything has taken me in many directions and provided me with a wealth of experience that I’m sure will knit together somehow, some way, in the future.

 Steve Jobs took a calligraphy course in college that later helped him create fonts for Apple, so there is some hope and method to my madness.

-For schools and organizations that work with youth, I also do things beyond writing that may be of interest to you, too!
+For schools and organizations that work with youth, I also do things beyond writing that may be of interest to you!

 Walk the Talk